Fuel cell forklift: Market

 In 2013 there were over 4,000 fuel cell forklifts used in material handling in the United States.
-Fuel cell fleets are currently being operated by a number of companies, including Sysco Foods, FedEx Freight, GENCO (at Wegmans, Coca-Cola, Kimberly Clark, and Whole Foods).
-Europe previously used 30 fuel cell forklifts, later expanding to use 200 units.
-With other projects in France and Austria.
+As of 2024, approximately 50,000 hydrogen forklifts are in operation worldwide (the bulk of which are in the U.S.), as compared with 1.2 million battery electric forklifts that were purchased in 2021.

 Uses

 PEM fuel-cell-powered forklifts provide benefits over petroleum-powered forklifts as they produce no local emissions.
 While LP Gas (propane) forklifts are more popular and often used indoors, they cannot accommodate certain food sector applications.
 Fuel cell power efficiency (40–50%) is about half that of lithium-ion batteries (80–90%), but they have a higher energy density which may allow forklifts to run longer.
 Fuel-cell-powered forklifts are often used in refrigerated warehouses as their performance is not as affected by temperature as some types of lithium batteries.
 Most fuel cells used for material handling purposes are powered by PEM fuel cells, although some DMFC forklifts are coming onto the market.
 In design the FC units are often made as drop-in replacements.